NidusPrime123/PokemonPartyBuilder/README.md

   4. Code!
 (Make you to use git pull check for new code to avoid conflicts!)
   5. Add then commit with a message.
 Any message is fine as long as I understand what you are changing (git commit -m)
   6. Push to your own branch (git push origin yourbranch)
-  7. Create a pull request on this repository and wait for merge
+  7. Create a pull request on this repository and wait for merge (images of your result is highly encouraged)

 I wish you the best of luck!